apexfarm/ApexQuery/README.md

 ![](https://img.shields.io/badge/version-3.0.4-brightgreen.svg) ![](https://img.shields.io/badge/build-passing-brightgreen.svg) ![](https://img.shields.io/badge/coverage-99%25-brightgreen.svg)

-A query builder to build SOQL dynamically.
+A query builder for dynamic SOQL construction.

+**Support:** If you find this library helpful, please consider sharing it on Twitter or recommending it to your friends or colleagues.
+Every new star truly motivates me—just one more can make my week!

 | Environment           | Installation Link                                                                                                                                         | Version   |
 | --------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- | --------- |